-Type II Diabetes is the most common form of diabetes, for which insulin resistance (insulin production in the body does not work satisfactorily) and insulin secretion deficiency (the body does not produce enough insulin) are common.
+Type II Diabetes is the most common form of diabetes, for which the blood sugar hormone resistance (the hormone production in the body does not work satisfactorily) and its secretion deficiency (the body does not produce enough of it) are common.
 The result in both cases is – elevated blood glucose levels or hyperglycemia.

 The causes of type II diabetes can be different and various, but the most common among them are obesity, environment and heredity.

 If we cannot cope with heredity and environmental pollution, we can at least take care of our weight.